Jonas1015/chacc-api/README.md

-# AdCore API
+# ChaCC API

 This is a python open source API engine created using Fast API.
 It was first created in August 2025.

-## Building with AdCore API Platform
+## Building with ChaCC API Platform
-If as a developer you want to start development with AdCore API Platform, here are things to consider:
+If as a developer you want to start development with ChaCC API Platform, here are things to consider:

 Clone project from the repository:
 ```
-git clone github.com/jonas1015/adcore-api
+git clone github.com/jonas1015/chacc-api
 ```

 create virtual environment: